collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Write Permission is an important concept in GitHub collaboration.

 * Whether you have write permission to a repo determines how you contribute to it
-* Having "write" permission means you can make changes directly inside of the repo
+* Having write permission means you can make changes directly inside of the repo

 Some examples of what you can do:
 * Push a branch directly to the repo (instead of via fork)